fhs/ZipFile.jl/doc/index.rst

 Function addfile
 ----------------
-.. function::  addfile(w::Writer, name::String; method::Integer=Store, mtime::Float64=-1.0)
+.. function::  addfile(w::Writer, name::AbstractString; method::Integer=Store, mtime::Float64=-1.0)

 Add a new file named name into the ZIP file writer w, and return the WritableFile for the new file.
 We don't allow concurrrent writes,